Dresden Funicular Railway

 The Dresden Funicular Railway (Standseilbahn Dresden) is a funicular in Dresden, Germany, connecting the districts of Loschwitz, near the "Blue Wonder" bridge, and Weisser Hirsch.

 The railway is one of two funicular railways in Dresden, the other being the unusual Schwebebahn Dresden, a suspended monorail.
-Both lines are operated by the Dresdner Verkehrsbetriebe AG, who also operate the city's tram, bus and ferry networks.
+Both lines are operated by the Dresdner Verkehrsbetriebe AG, which also operate the city's tram, bus and ferry networks.

 History

 Although the construction of the line had been discussed and planned since 1873, the permit to build the railway was not issued until 1893.
 The railway was opened on October 26, 1895, and was originally run by a steam engine.

 In 1910 the line was converted to run on electricity, and in 1912 its operation was transferred to the Dresden municipal tramways, whose successors still operate it.
 During the bombing of Dresden on the 13 February 1945, the lower station of the funicular was destroyed.
-However the lines cars had been moved for safety into the line's tunnels and survived.
+However the cars had been moved into the line's tunnels for safety, and survived.

 Major renewals took place in 1978 and 1993.
 On January 6, 2014, the line was again closed for a major refurbishment of both the cars and the line.
-The refurbishment is expected to be completed by April, 2014 and to cost €350,000.
+The refurbishment was expected to be completed by April, 2014 and to cost €350,000.